steinbrennerlab/blast-align-tree/README.md

 ## Redraw the ACC Oxidase tree
 You can iterate on the tree by calling visualize-tree.R separately.
 Use option "-h" to see all visualization options.

 For example, the default tree shows ACOs as outgroups.
 You can reroot using option -a.

+Reroot on the outgroup oxigenase JRG21 (AT2G38240).
 Option -b outputs to a new filename, "ACO_v2"
-Reroot on the outgroup oxigenase JRG21 (AT2G38240)
 ```
 Rscript visualize-tree.R -e AT2G19590.1 -b ACO_v2 -a AT2G38240
 ```

 Now draw a third tree showing just the ACO clade.
-Specify the node number 58.
+Specify the node number (-n 58) and the script will use tree_subset to draw a subtree.
 Other options will show bootstraps (-k 1), omit node number labels (-l 0), and enlarge the gene symbol text (-m 2)
 ```
 Rscript visualize-tree.R -e AT2G19590.1 -b ACO_v3 -a AT2G38240 -n 58 -k 1 -l 0 -m 2
 ```